datacenter/cilium-dc-design/docs/tetragon/openshift/openshift.md

 nav_order: 1
 ---

+{: .warning }
+You will most likely have to customize the YAML Examples or CLI/Versions in this section to suit your needs

 # Installing Tetragon

 In order to Install tetragon there are a few steps we need to follow: